More flexible energy systems: energy storage buyers guide

-There has been a steady increase in the number of ready-to-use energy storage systems available.
-In this mini-guide, we take a look at the options so far.
+With rapidly increasing demand due to increasing energy prices, there has been an explosion in the number of ready-to-use energy storage systems available.
+We take a look at the options available.

 There are several advantages to this sort of ‘storage in a box’ system.
 Firstly, installation is usually quick as much of the wiring between components has been done.
 Secondly, it often makes for a neater system as many components and their associated wiring are enclosed in a single cabinet.